xiaoyeli/superlu_dist/DOC/manual/ug_part1.md

                                  and colptr[ncol] = nnz. */
             } NCformat;

-    The format is the compressed row storage defined below.
+    The SLU_NR format is the compressed row storage defined below.

             typedef struct {
                 int  nnz;     /* number of nonzeros in the matrix */